 Primary production is a source of organic carbon in rivers and lakes, while mineralization is a sink.
 Primary production and mineralization is calculated the same way as for nitrogen, but with its own calibration parameter (wprodc).
+The equations are repeated below.
+The production/mineralization depend on temperature and total phosphorus and lake area (area).
 The potential carbon transformation (minprodCpot, kg / day) is proportional to the potential nitrogen transformation (minprodNpot, see also NP section) with a transformation rate that depends on the carbon-nitrogen ratio (NCratio = 5.7).
 The calculated mineralization of organic carbon is limited to a maximum of 50% of the available OC pool.
 If phosphorus is not modelled a long-term average total phosphorus concentration as a lake region dependent parameter (tpmean) is used.
-If set, the long-term average concentration is reduced by the general parameter limsedPP before using it in the concentration function.
+If set, the long-term average concentration is reduced by the general parameter limsedPP before using it in the concentration function thus reducing the production/mineralisation of OC.

-$$tmpfcn_1 = \frac{watertemp}{20}$$
+$$tmpfcn_1 = \frac{watertemp}{20}$$ .